Saul Ostrow

 Saul Ostrow is an American art critic and art curator.

+Biography

-In 1972 Ostrow received his MFA in art from the University of Massachusetts, Amherst.
+In 1972, Ostrow received his MFA in art from the University of Massachusetts, Amherst.
 He has taught at Pratt Institute, Cleveland Institute of Art, Syracuse University, Parsons The New School for Design, School of the Visual Arts and was acting head of MFA studio program at New York University, Director of the Center for Visual Art and Culture at The University of Connecticut, and Chair of Visual Arts and Technologies, The Cleveland Institute of Art.